Tuesday, October 8, 2013

 I was able to finish cleaning their house and was glad I could minister to them in this way.
 I also found out the middle and high school students at our church brought in pantry items for the family.
 She had a large plastic shelving unit filled with all kinds of food.
 What a great idea.

-U Having written this chapter….Do you think this was the right approach to helping a grieving person or would a person that is very private perhaps need the time and space to grieve?
+U Having written this chapter….Do you think this was the right approach to helping a grieving person or would a person who is very private perhaps need the time and space to grieve?
 What is your experience with this situation?
-I know each person is different.
+Each person is different.
 U

 Tuesday, September 17, 2013